 Jehovah is my light (flame), flame of Jah

-Urijah, in the KJV Bible, is a variant spelling of Uriah while Urias is the Greek form of Uriah.
+Urijah, in the King James Bible, is a variant spelling of Uriah while Urias is the Greek form of Uriah.

 Uriah the Hittite was one of King David's thirty-seven mighty men of valor who zealously fought for him.
 Lusting after Uriah's wife Bathsheba, David set him up to be killed in battle.
 God's judgment for these sins was severe, but the king's life was spared when he immediately repented of what he did.